jpope6/Chess/README.md

 Pygame Chess is a chess game application built using the Pygame library in Python.
 The game features a graphical user interface for playing chess against an AI opponent.

 ## Features
-Play chess against an AI opponent using the minimax algorithm with alpha-beta pruning Click on a piece to select it and click on a square to move it Legal moves are highlighted in green
+- Play chess against an AI opponent using the minimax algorithm with alpha-beta pruning
+- Click on a piece to select it and click on a square to move it
+- Legal moves are highlighted in green
-Supports all standard chess rules, including en passant, castling, and promotion Graphics are implemented using Pygame, making it easy to customize the look and feel of the game Can be run on any platform that supports Python and Pygame
+- Supports all standard chess rules, including en passant, castling, and promotion
+- Graphics are implemented using Pygame, making it easy to customize the look and feel of the game
+- Can be run on any platform that supports Python and Pygame
 ## Requirements
-Python 3.x
+- Python 3.x
-Pygame
+- Pygame
-python-chess
+- chess
 ## Installation
 To install Pygame Chess, follow these steps: